adavarski/vagrant-opennebula-playground/README.md

 ## Vagrant OpenNebula playground

-Start an self contained OpenNebula LAB with 1 compute nodes and a frontend node - all using vagrant in one command.
+Start an self contained OpenNebula LAB with 1 compute nodes and a frontend node using vagrant.

 Status: